The Sanskrit Heritage Site

 consistently with their specification in the Heritage dictionary.
 This is

-various Sanskrit grammars.
+Sanskrit grammars.
 For instance, root hū is called hū,

 hvā or hve according to various grammarians.
 Another problem